 - 1. All general regulations apply. - 2.
 2-sectional entry card is required for each exhibit. - 3.
 Exhibit box should be 18"x24"x31⁄2".
 Plexiglas covers are required; boxes with glass covers WILL NOT be accepted.
 All specimens are to be arranged across the narrow (18") dimension of the exhibit box, making the exhibit 18" across the top and 24" deep exactly.
-If a box has a sliding Plexiglas cover, it must be removable from
+If a box has a sliding Plexiglas cover, it must be removable from the top.

-- the top.
 Screws, locks, or other devices that would prevent judge from removing the cover should not be used.
-(For Lapidary classes, the dimensions of the box should be appropriate for the display, but should not exceed $18x24x3\frac{1}{2}$ ). - 4.
+(For Lapidary classes, the dimensions of the box should be appropriate for the display, but should not exceed 18x24x3 1⁄2). - 4.
 Each exhibitor is required to identify each display box by placing an identification label bearing exhibitor's name, county/district, and the number of specimens in the upper left-hand corner of the Plexiglas cover (inside-use clear double-sided tape to adhere gummed label), and by attaching a label with the same information on the lower right corner of the box (outside). - 5 Exhibitor may enter in both geology and lapidary Classes.
 Exhibitor may show in only one of the first four geology classes, exhibitor may also show in geology class 1124 (special exhibit), Mineralogy, Fossils, and in one lapidary class. - 6.
 Geology specimens should be labeled with the number of the specimen, date collected, specimen name or description, and locality (county) where collected. - 7.
 For geology classes 1120-1123 specimens should be mounted in the box by proper groups: rocks, minerals, fossils.
 Fossils must be identified to the Phylum, Class, and Genus level.
 Genus name is to begin with a capital letter.
 Species name is all lower case.
 Genus and species names must either be italicized or underlined, not both.
 The words "phylum, class, genus" on labels are to be spelled out, not abbreviated.
 More than one specimen of the same kind of rock or mineral or species of a fossil may be exhibited if this duplication represents different geological formations.
 Specimen label must show this distinction (Fort Hays limestone, not just limestone; calcite from the Greenhorn Formation, not just calcite; Phylum: Brachiopoda Class: Articulata Genus: Composita from the Morrill Limestone Member, not just Phylum: Brachiopoda Class: Articulata Genus: Composita). - 8.
 For all geology classes, all specimens must be collected by the participant (not purchased) from locations in KS, with the exception of Tri-State Mining Area specimens collected from these three adjacent counties: Ottawa County, OK; Newton and Jasper Counties, MO.
-Out-of-state specimens will not count in the minimum number for the class, nor will they be considered in the judging.
+Out-of- state specimens will not count in the minimum number for the class, nor will they be considered in the judging.

-Geology display: at least 15 rocks, minerals and fossils collected during the current 4-H year; limited to one exhibit box
+Geology display: at least 15 rocks, minerals and fossils collected during the current 4-H year; limited to one exhibit box.
+PAGE 34 Class 1220J by 7-12 yr old member Class 1220S by 13 and older member

 Geology display: at least 30 rocks, minerals, and fossils, at least 5 of each; fifteen must be collected during the current 4-H year; limited to one exhibit box.
+Class 1221J by 7-12 yr old member Class 1221S by 13 and older member

 Geology display: at least 45 rocks, minerals, or fossils, at least 5 of each; fifteen must have been collected during the current 4-H year; exhibit limited to two boxes; identify the rocks as igneous, metamorphic, or sedimentary.
 These rock types must be spelled out on labels or have a legible key.
+Class 1222J by 7-12 yr old member Class 1222S by 13 and older member